 Available on all clusters via various filesystems

-IMPORTANT: We are not able to grant quota increases on /projects.
+IMPORTANT: Research Computing is not able to grant quota increases on /projects.
 Users will need to use the /scratch/gpfs filesystems which are not backed up.
-Certain data can be stored using TigerData, a new data management system that is being developed.
+For additional storage needs, consider whether TigerData, is the right fit for you.

 Overview

-HPC clusters and the filesystems that are available to each.
-Users should write job output to /scratch/gpfs.
+The schematic diagrams below show the large clusters and the filesystems that are available to each.

 • /home/<YourNetID>

-• Details - This folder is small and it is intended for storing source code, executables, Conda environments, R or Julia packages and small data sets.
+• The /home directory of a user is for source code, executables, Conda environments, R packages, Julia packages, and small data sets.

-• Details - This folder is a fast, parallel filesystem that is local to each cluster which makes it ideal for storing job input and output files.
-However, because /scratch/gpfs is not backed up you will need to transfer your completed job files to /projects when a backup is desired.
+• The /scratch/gpfs filesystem is a fast, parallel filesystem that is local to each cluster which makes it ideal for storing job input and output files.
+However, because /scratch/gpfs is not backed up you will need to transfer your completed (non-volatile), job files to /projects or /tigerdata for long-term storage.
+The files belonging to a user in /scratch/gpfs are not purged until many months after the user has left the university.
+Write to [email protected] for questions about purging.
+See our Data Transfer page to learn how to move your data.

-• *NOTE* Quotas are being reduced on these systems.
+• Quotas are being reduced on /projects.
 Increase requests are likely to be denied.

-• Details - These are the long-term storage systems.
-They are shared by the large clusters via a single, slow connection and they are designed for non-volatile files only (i.e., files that do not change over time).
+• The /projects storage system is shared by the large clusters via a single, slow connection.
+It is designed for non-volatile files (i.e., files that do not change over time).
 For these reasons one should never write the output of actively running jobs to /projects.
-Doing so may adversely affect the work of other users and it may cause your job to run inefficiently.
-Instead, write your output to /scratch/gpfs/<YourNetID> and then, after the job completes, copy or move the output to /projects if a backup is desired.
+Doing so may adversely affect the work of other users and it may cause your jobs to run inefficiently.
+Instead, write your output to /scratch/gpfs/<YourNetID> and then, after the jobs complete, copy or move the output to /projects if a backup is desired.
+Note that /projects is not available on the compute nodes of Tiger.

 Two additional important points: